Let me start by telling you a story.

 Why don’t you focus on what you are clear about?
 You’re not actually confused about everything!

-In all my thinking about confusion I had forgotten the things that I actually wasn’t confused about, and the power I had to make my own choices.
-Her suggestion suddenly gave me permission to look for a middle way, to walk the path between uncertainty (you can never know what will happen and life is a mystery) and agency (our capacity and power to act in the world, and to make choices).
+In all my thinking about the confusion I had forgotten the things that I actually wasn’t confused about, and the power I had to make my own choices.
+Her suggestion suddenly gave me permission to look for a middle way, to walk the path between uncertainty (you can never know what will happen and life is a mystery) and agency (our capacity and power to act in the world and to make choices).

 Because, although I am never going to be perfect and bulletproof, or have absolute certainty in my life, I can still make choices, I can positively impact the lives of others, and I can have clarity.
 And so can you.